shervinsahba/sensorfusion/README.md

 Datasets used include a 1-D Kuramoto-Sivashinsky simulation as well as 2-D Shack-Hartmann and Digital Holography sensors for aero-optical metrology, experimental data provided by the Aero Effects Laboratory (AEL) at AFRL.
 AEL data is not currently provided, but code to generate 1-D Kuramoto-Sivashisnky (KS) equation data is provided under `data/ks/raw/ks.m`.
 Running this MATLAB file creates a 1.4G file with 98000 snapshots, each with 2048 spatial pixels.

 ### subsampling into training datasets
 To process the KS superset into smaller datasets for experiments, run the provided dataprocessing script from the base directory.
 Use the `--help` flag for subsampling options.
-For example, the following creates a dataset where the low-spatial resolution sensor has been downsampled to 1/64 the spatial pixels but uses four temporal snapshots embedded into each input
+For example, the following creates a dataset where the low-spatial resolution sensor has been downsampled to 1/64 the spatial pixels and uses two temporal embeddings for each input, while the high-spatial resolution sensor is sampled at every 10th frame.
 ```
-python -m src.dataprocessing_ks --xr 64 --en 4
+python -m src.dataprocessing_ks --xr 64 --en 2 --tr 10
 ```
 A similar script is provided for AEL dataset users, where the sensor pairing needs to be declared as well.
 ```
-python -m src.dataprocessing_ael [sh_sh | dh_dh | sh_dh]
+python -m src.dataprocessing_ael [sh_sh | dh_dh | sh_dh] [options...]
 ```

 ## machine learning